 Median cost of a funeral in 2019.

-According to the National Funeral Directors Association (NFDA), the median cost of a funeral service with a viewing and burial in 2019 ranged from $7,640 - $9,135.
+According to the National Funeral Directors Association (NFDA), the median cost of a funeral service with a viewing and burial in 2021 was $7,848, up 6% from 2016.
 These prices can vary depending on the options selected.
 Making plans for funeral costs is another way to help remove burdens from loved ones.

 Percentage of policy owners who indicated satisfaction with their decision to prearrange.*

 After all was said and done, 100% of the policy owners surveyed were satisfied with their decision to prearrange their funeral.
 It can be comforting to know that those who have completed the process are happy they made that choice and 98% would at least consider recommending prearrangement to others.

 The next step is to get more information about advance funeral planning.
 Talking to friends and family can be helpful – even though this is a very personal decision, 47% of policy owners* found out about prearranging from someone they knew.
 Getting details about the planning process from a trusted funeral service provider can also help make decisions about how to proceed.